-Methods of Teaching Mathematics in Secondary Schools Three Credits
+Methods of Teaching Mathematics in Secondary Schools

 The course focuses on current trends in mathematics education, including studies of analytical reasoning and problem-solving strategies, real-world applications of mathematics, and interdisciplinary approaches to teaching mathematics.
 A study of secondary-level mathematics syllabi will also include ways of restructuring instruction and evaluation in light of the curriculum and evaluation standards of the National Council of Mathematics Teachers (NCMT).
 Students will design demonstration lessons and tests on specific topics.

-Offered every spring.
-Pre- or Corequisite: PSYC 208 Corequisite: EDUC 410
+Pre- or Corequisite: PSYC 208 Corequisite: EDUC 410 EDUC 426

-Methods of Teaching Languages in Secondary Schools Three Credits
+Methods of Teaching Languages in Secondary Schools

 A general discussion on lesson and unit planning, motivational techniques, classroom management, evaluation techniques, with more specific study of the objectives of foreign-language study, recent trends and developments in language teaching, and techniques in teaching and testing, both in basic language skills and the culture, to secondary school students.
 The course aims to prepare, support, and provide a basis for the work of the practice-teaching experience.
 A TV demonstration mini-lesson and a unit plan and unit test are required.
-Offered every spring.